What actually happens to travelers here.

 Typical cost band: CHF 5,000-30,000

-Common providers: Rega (Swiss air rescue), Global Rescue, International SOS โ compare current quotes and policy terms before relying on any single provider.
+Common providers: Rega (Swiss air rescue), Global Rescue, International SOS

 Recommended

-- ๐ก Hepatitis A
+- Hepatitis A

-- ๐ก Hepatitis B
+- Hepatitis B

-- ๐ก Tick-borne encephalitis (if hiking in rural areas)
+- Tick-borne encephalitis (if hiking in rural areas)

 No mandatory vaccinations.
 Ensure routine vaccinations are current.
 Tick-borne encephalitis vaccination recommended for outdoor activities from April to October.

-Tap water is safe and excellent quality throughout Liechtenstein.
+Tap water: Safe to drink โ Tap water is safe and excellent quality throughout Liechtenstein.
 Mountain spring water is abundant.

 Excellent food safety standards identical to Switzerland.
 All restaurants adhere to strict hygiene regulations.
 No special precautions needed.

-International crisis support: +41-44-211-44-22 (Swiss crisis line, accessible from Liechtenstein)
+English / international line: +41-44-211-44-22 (Swiss crisis line, accessible from Liechtenstein)

 English-speaking therapists: Limited locally.
 English-speaking therapists available in nearby Swiss cities (Zurich, St. Gallen).